-7.6 The Council may be required to cancel or temporarily suspend some tenancy agreements, where the land is required or appropriated under statutory provision, or for purposes for providing new services such as roads or sewers, building, mining or any other industrial purpose.
+8.6 The Council may be required to cancel or temporarily suspend some tenancy agreements, where the land is required or appropriated under statutory provision, or for purposes for providing new services such as roads or sewers, building, mining or any other industrial purpose.
 In such unusual circumstances the Council shall give tenants 3 months’ notice in writing pursuant to section 1of the Allotments Act 1922.
 In all other circumstances the Council shall give tenants 12 months written Notice-To-Quit expiring before 6 April or after 29 September in any year.

-8. Charges
+9. Death of a Tenant

+9.1 The tenancy of the allotment shall terminate upon the death of the tenant and the next of kin will be given adequate time to remove personal possessions and produce from the plot.

+9.2 The plot will automatically be returned to the possession of the Council in the interim period until a new tenant is assigned.

+9.3 Upon the death of a tenant, any registered partner who meets the requirement of section 3.4, may be given the option to take over the tenancy.
+This offer will be made at the discretion of the Council.

+9.4 Plots will not be transferred to a next of kin unless they fit the criteria of section 3.4.

+9.5 Tenants are advised that no human or animal remains can be scattered or buried on the allotment plot/site.

+9.6 Any person(s) who submits paperwork pertaining to tenancy or the service in the name of the deceased tenant will be found to be in breach of rule (new rule) 1.10.3 (2018), as it will have been done so fraudulently.

+9.7 The tenancy of an allotment plot shall, unless otherwise agreed in writing, terminate two months after the death of the tenant.
+9.8 Upon the death of a tenant, any registered partner who meets the requirement of section 1.5, may be given the option to take over the tenancy.
+This offer will be made at the discretion of the Council.

+10.Charges

-8.1 In March each year tenants will be sent an invoice in advance for allotment rent covering the forthcoming year (1 April to 31 March).
+10.1 In April each year tenants will be sent an invoice for allotment rent covering the forthcoming year (1 April to 31 March).
 New tenants starting during this year will initially be sent a reduced invoice, covering the period from their start date until 31 March.
-After that they will receive the annual invoice in March.
+After that they will receive the annual invoice in April.

-8.2 The Council reviews its allotment charges on an annual basis, as part of its budget setting process, and tenants are then written to in March, giving them 12 months’ notice of the introduction of any new allotment charges.
+10.2 The Council reviews its allotment charges on an annual basis, as part of its budget setting process, and tenants are then written to in March, notice of the introduction of any new allotment charges.

-8.3 A reduced Allotment Rent is offered to tenants who have reached state retirement age and have retired, or who are in receipt of an income based benefit.
+10.3 A reduced Allotment Rent is offered to tenants who have reached state retirement age and have retired, or who are in receipt of an income based benefit.
 Tenants who are not yet retired, but who will be retiring later in the year, must inform the Council of the impending change by mid-February at the latest.